 Personal history of breast cancer.
 If you have already been diagnosed with breast cancer, your risk of developing it again, either in the same breast or the other breast, is higher than if you never had the disease.

 Race.
-White women are slightly more likely to develop breast cancer than are African American women.
+White women are slightly more likely to develop breast cancer than are Black women.
 Asian, Hispanic, and Native American women have a lower risk of developing and dying from breast cancer.

 Radiation therapy to the chest.
 Having radiation therapy to the chest area as a child or young adult as treatment for another cancer significantly increases breast cancer risk.
 The increase in risk seems to be highest if the radiation was given while the breasts were still developing (during the teen years).